DeYangLiu/AndroidPlayer/README.md

 ## depends
 ffmpeg-2.5+, SDL2.0.3+, android 2.3.3+(sdk>=10).

-# patch and patches under jni/
+# patches
+you need patch jni/*.patch

 # general instructions
 for convience, put this line in your .bashrc: